 So, what if we put these two ideas together?

 Well, in 2012, Dutch scientists did exactly that.
-They figured out how to use scent association to steer your sleeping brain.
-In short, they figured out how you can sleep as long as you like, and still be productive.
+Professor Simone M. Ritter from Radboud University and her team figured out how to use scent association to steer your sleeping brain.
+In short, you can sleep as long as you like, and still be productive.

 A dreaming brain is smarter than you might think